SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 # Contributing to SpecFlow

-Contributing can be a rewarding way to teach,Improve existing skills,refine the software you work with and build experience.
+Contributing can be a rewarding way to teach,improve existing skills,refine the software you work with and build experience.
 Contributing to open source  can also help you grow and learn more in your career or even change careers!

+By contributing to SpecFlow, you also have the chance to become a SpecFlow Community Hero!
+Please check the [SpecFlow Community Hero Program](https://specflow.org/community/community-hero-program/) for more details.

 ## What do I need to know to help?